-Mark Carwardine is a zoologist, an outspoken conservationist, an award-winning writer, a TV and radio presenter, a widely published wildlife photographer, a best-selling author, a wildlife tour leader, and a magazine columnist.
+Mark Carwardine is a zoologist, an outspoken conservationist, an award-winning writer, a TV and radio presenter, a widely published wildlife photographer, a best-selling author, a wildlife tour operator and leader, and a magazine columnist.

 TV: Mark co-presented the popular six-part BBC2 television series Last Chance to See, with Stephen Fry, in which the unlikely duo travelled the world in search of endangered species (following in the footsteps of a similar journey Mark made with Douglas Adams 20 years before).
 He also co-presented the six-part series Museum of Life (BBC2, spring 2010), Last Chance to See: Return of the Rhino (BBC2, October 2010) and The Great American Oil Spill (BBC2, November 2010).
 He has narrated a variety of films, including When Britain Went Wild (BBC4, October 2010), which was a documentary about the growth of environmental awareness in the 60s.